rriesen/apdx182/README.md

 # apdx182
-Artifacts for SC paper pap332
+We use this github repo to collect artifacts for our SC paper pap332